basbloemsaat/nuclear_data/data_sources/src/extraction_prompts.md

 Do not parse any structure, just text lines.

 <!-- Ignore lines that start with an asterisk (\*) as they are footnotes. -->

+---

+From data_sources/tmp/nubase2020_table1.txt, clean and parse the data into a structured csv file.
+Put the resulting .csv in data_sources/tmp.
+Create a new script data_sources/src/nubase2020_table1_to_csv.py to do this.

+The headers are: Nuclide, "Mass Excess (keV)","Excitation Energy (keV)","Half-life", Jπ, "Ens Reference", "Year of discovery", "Decay modes and intensities (%)"